-- A minimum GPA of 3.0 in all coursework;
+- Minimum GPA of 3.0;

-- · Completion of all coursework and requirements;
+- · Completed coursework and requirements;

-- Completion of EDU 697 Action Research Project, or EDU 699 Action Research Thesis;
+- Completion of Action Research Project (EDU 697);

-- · Action Research Project Assessment;
+- Faculty Assessment of Portfolio (EDU 698) or Thesis (EDU 699);

-- Portfolio Assessment or Thesis Defense;
+- · Dispositions Assessment;

-- An interview by the School of Education faculty if needed;
+- Interview (if necessary);

-- Approval by COTE.
+- · COTE Approval.

 The portfolio is developed by the candidates throughout the program and is reviewed and assessed at the completion of the program.
 This type of assessment provides for a sustained reflection of candidates' academic work in a systematic way.
 The standards of the education profession are reflected in the standards of this program.
 Through the systematic monitoring of a candidate's progress towards proficiency on established standards throughout the graduate program, learners have an integral and conscious part in the learning process.
 Candidates are given individual responsibility and ownership in the process through the creation of the portfolio.
 Candidates are interactive partners with professors in shaping the learning process.
 All candidates in the program are to complete a portfolio as the final program assessment prior to degree completion.
 The purpose of the portfolio is to evaluate the achievement of the intended learning standards as established by the division.
 There are benefits to both candidates and faculty who are involved in the portfolio assessment process.
 For the candidates, the portfolio is a method of assessment that allows them to demonstrate their breadth of knowledge on the program standards.
 Additional goals of the portfolio include assisting candidates to understand their own learning and to celebrate the achievement of learning.
 For the faculty, the portfolio process can act as a catalyst for program evaluation and refinement.
 Data gathered from the candidates' portfolios also serve to inform program development.